haoyangli16/haoyangli16.github.io/index.md

 ## About Me

-Hi!👋 My name is Haoyang Li, and I am a Research Scientist in the [Department of Computer Science and Engineering](https://cse.ucsd.edu/) at [UC San Diego](https://ucsd.edu/), where I am advised by [Prof. Hao Su](https://cseweb.ucsd.edu/~haosu/).
+Hi!👋 My name is Henry Li, and I am a Research Scientist in the [Department of Computer Science and Engineering](https://cse.ucsd.edu/) at [UC San Diego](https://ucsd.edu/), where I am advised by [Prof. Hao Su](https://cseweb.ucsd.edu/~haosu/).
 I obtained my bachelor's degree in Intelligent Manufacturing from [Tongji University](https://en.tongji.edu.cn/p/#/).
 I also had